Article Content

 Steps to Reproduce Field

-- Select a priority indicating the severity of the issue from the Priority dropdown menu.
+- Select a priority indicating the severity of the issue/change from the Priority dropdown menu.
 Once you have selected a priority a brief description will appear under the Priority field outlining the priority selected.

 Priority Dropdown Menu